 Skipper carried a 6-foot-10, 325-pound body around while playing Arkansas, where he became a First-Team All-SEC offensive lineman.
 He went undrafted in 2017 but was signed by the Dallas Cowboys.
 He has since been signed to practice squads for the Detroit Lions, Denver Broncos, New England Patriots, Houston Texans and Detroit Lions.

-Though he’s played just seven NFL games, he won a Super Bowl with the Patriots in 2019.
-Now, why didn’t the Boston Celtics reach out to him about playing center?
+Though the offensive tackle played just seven NFL games, he won a Super Bowl with the Patriots in 2019.
+Now, why didn’t the NBA’s Boston Celtics reach out to him about playing center?

 OT: Jonathan Ogden, 6-foot-9